itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 ## Conditional Rendering

 Often components need to display differently based on some state or prop.
-E.g. checking done items in a list as in the [example](https://react.dev/learn/conditional-rendering#conditionally-returning-jsx) from *Describing the UI > Conditionally Rendering JSX*.

 Three possible ways to render conditionally:

-- If statements
+1. If statements
-- The `conditional ? operator`
+1. The `conditional ? operator`
-- When only one option is possible `logical && syntax`
+1. When only one option is possible `logical && syntax`

 Note:
 - you can [conditionally return null](https://react.dev/learn/conditional-rendering#conditionally-returning-nothing-with-null) if you don't want to display a given component in some situation.